AbhinavGupta-de/attendance/README.md

 # attendanceBackend

-This repo contains the backend of the attedance tracking app for Scaler School of Technology.
+This repo contains the backend of the attendance tracking app for Scaler School of Technology.